enatario/SCSS-Base/README.md

 This is a base file for all variables.
 There are a lot of variables already defined, but this is just mean to be a starting point that can work for many projects.
 Edit and add to this depending on your project's needs.
 - I find the easiest naming convention for variables uses a modified [BEM](http://getbem.com/introduction/) approach: `block`-`modifier`.
 So instead of using `$blue` and `$green`, you would define those colors as `$color-blue` and `$color-green`.
 This keeps variables predictable and readable.

+***

 ### Utilities
 Utilities are files that have isolated classes that can be added to any HTML element and are usually fairly agnostic.
 - Some utility files only have one class declaration, but that's totally fine -- being able to scan and find your utility is better than searching through a bulky file.
-- I've seen many people define their utility classes by prepending them with a `u-` (e.g. `u-padding-left`).
+- I've seen many people define their utility classes by prepending them with a `u-` (e.g. `.u-padding-left`).
 I haven't done that here because most of my projects aren't so large that I end up with a lot of utility classes, but if you find that you have a lot of these classes or need to scale to that, it might be a good practice to put in place!

 ### `_utilities.scss`
 Much like `_base.scss`, this serves as a way to import all the files within this folder.